-A: Applications are forwarded to the Root-Tilden-Kern Program office once an applicant has been admitted to the School of Law.
-Candidates who are selected for interviews will be notified by telephone or e-mail between February and mid-March.
+A: Applications are forwarded to the Root-Tilden-Kern Scholarship Program office once an applicant has been admitted to the School of Law.
+Candidates who are selected for interviews will be notified by email between February and mid-March.

 Q: What happens if I am not admitted until after the interview date?

-A: Only students admitted to the School of Law prior to the interview date of Saturday, April 2, 2016, are eligible for the scholarships.
+A: Only students admitted to the School of Law prior to the interview date are eligible for the scholarships.

-Q: I will not be available for the interview on Saturday, April 2, 2016.
-Is it possible to do a telephone interview?
+Q: I will not be available to interview in-person on the interview day.
+Is it possible to do a telephone or Skype interview?

 Q: I am unable to pay for a trip to New York if I am invited for an interview.
 What can I do?

 A: If you are invited for an interview, the Root-Tilden-Kern Scholarship Program will pay for your economy-class travel costs up to $600.
 We can also provide a shared hotel room for finalists who do not have a place to stay in New York City.